Create NFT for Free: Getting Started with NFT in 2025

 • Connect Your Wallet: Navigate to your chosen NFT marketplace and connect your digital wallet.
 You’ll usually find a “Connect Wallet” button at the top of the website.

 • Create Your Collection: Many marketplaces allow you to create a collection of NFTs.
-A collection is a group of NFTs under one banner, which can help organize your creations.
+A collection is a group of NFTs under one banner, which helps organise your creations.
 You can skip this step if you’re minting a single NFT.

 • Upload Your Digital File: Next, upload the digital file you want to turn into an NFT.
 This could be an image (JPEG, PNG), audio file (MP3), video (MP4), or any other supported media format.

 • Add Metadata: NFTs contain metadata that describes the asset.
 This includes the title, description, and properties (e.g., dimensions, file size).
-You can also add unlockable content only revealed to the buyer, such as high-resolution files or bonus material.
+You can also add unlockable content, such as high-resolution files or bonus materials, that is only revealed to the buyer.

 • Set the Price or Auction: Finally, you can decide how to sell your NFT.
 You can set a fixed price, start an auction, or leave it open for offers.